 What Causes That Ephemeral Facial Flush

-Most people know that when alcohol is consumed, it is not easily processed by the stomach - instead, the liver is responsible for breaking it down into something consumable.
-The process by which the liver accomplishes this consumption is actually fairly simple, but surprisingly noxious.
+When alcohol is consumed, it is not processed by the stomach - instead, the liver is responsible for breaking it down into something easily expended by the body.
+The process by which the liver accomplishes this transformation is fairly simple, but surprisingly noxious.

 H: Oxidation of Ethanol

-Because ethanolEthanol is used in this discussion because it is the most common alcohol used as an intoxicating agent. cannot be easily digested, the body attempts to convert it to something more easily processed - acetic acid.
-The conversion of ethanol to acetic acid can be described by a two-step oxidation:
+Because ethanolEthanol is used in this discussion because it is the most common intoxicating agent. cannot be easily digested, the body converts it to acetic acid, which can be comfortably processed.
+This conversion is described by a two-step oxidation:

 In organic chemistry, oxidation state refers to the heterolytic count of electrons on an atom.
-In this case, the central carbon has an oxidation state of -1, then +1, then +3.
-Generally, adding electronegative substituents to a hydrocarbon will oxidize the molecule.
+In these reactions, the central carbon first has an oxidation state of -1, then +1, then +3.
+Generally, adding electronegative substituents oxidizes a molecule.

 This reaction requires two enzymes: alcohol dehydrogenase and aldehyde dehydrogenase.
 We will soon see why these are important!
 In the meantime, let us not ignore the intermediate of this reaction -

-As it turns out, acetaldehyde is responsible for many of the side effects experienced when consuming alcohol!
-Perhaps the most common, and most visible of these consequences is the alcohol flush responseOften referred to as Asian Glow or Asian Flush Syndrome. , delineated by reddish blotches on the face or other parts of the body.
+As it turns out, acetaldehyde is responsible for many of the side effects experienced when consuming alcohol.
+Perhaps the most prominent and visible of these consequences is the alcohol flush responseOften referred to as Asian Glow or Asian Flush Syndrome. , delineated by reddish blotches on the face and other parts of the body.
 Referral of this condition as Asian Glow actually comes from the fact that a disproportionate number of Eastern Asians experience the syndrome.

 Li: Side-Side Effects